 - Identification of biomarkers and development of clinical tests.
 Identification of biomarkers to facilitate early diagnosis, predict prognosis, stratify patients, identify surrogate endpoints and assess target engagement during clinical trials would be groundbreaking for ALS and FTD.
 Dr. Belzil generates signature profiles of different biofluids to identify unique variants that can be used for the development of clinically relevant biomarker panels.

 - Identification of therapeutic targets and development of patient-centered therapeutic approaches.
-For more than 80% of ALS and 60% of FTD patients, their disease is genetically unexplained.
+For approximately 82% of ALS patients and approximately 73% of FTD patients, their disease is genetically unexplained.
 Dr. Belzil studies disease-associated loci identified through genome-wide association studies and multiomic profiling in patient-derived cell models (immortalized lymphocytes, fibroblasts and iPSCs) using gene delivery, gene silencing, gene editing and RNA interference methods.
 She seeks to identify needed therapeutic targets and works closely with the Mayo Clinic Department of Neurology to quickly bring her findings from bench to bedside.

 Significance to patient care

 ALS and FTD are devastating and fatal neurodegenerative diseases that strike middle-aged adults just as they reach full familial, financial and career potential.
 A diagnosis of ALS or FTD is distressing for both patients and their loved ones, and is socially and economically detrimental for global health systems: There is no treatment to prevent, decelerate or stop neuronal death in these patients.